 In the last few years, many studies have been conducted to infer the miRNA regulatory mechanisms by incorporating target prediction with other genomics data, such as the expression profiles of miRNAs and mRNAs.

-Discovering MRMs

-A MRM (group of co-expressed miRNAs and mRNAs) may be defined as a special bipartite graph, named biclique, where two sets of nodes are connected by edges.
+WS 2016/17 - lecture 22 Discovering MRMs A MRM (group of co-expressed miRNAs and mRNAs) may be defined as a special bipartite graph, named biclique, where two sets of nodes are connected by edges.
 Every node of the first set representing miRNA is connected to every node of the second set representing mRNAs.

-The weights of edges correspond to the miRNA-mRNA binding strength inferred from target prediction algorithms miRNA-mRNA network
+The weights of edges correspond to the miRNA-mRNA binding strength are inferred from target prediction algorithms

-Most of the integrative methods of MRM discovery are based on the assumption that miRNA negatively regulate their target mRNAs so that the expression of a specific miRNA and its targets should be anti-correlated.
+Most of the integrative methods for MRM discovery are based on the assumption that miRNAs negatively regulate their target mRNAs so that the expression of a specific miRNA and its targets should be anti-correlated.

+WS 2016/17 - lecture 22

+Bioinformatics III

+Liu et al. Brief Bioinf.
+(2012) doi: 10.1093/bib/bbs075

+miRNA-mRNA network

 Up-regulated miRNAs are coloured in red and down-regulated miRNAs are coloured in green.
 Up-regulated mRNAs are coloured in yellow, while down-regulated mRNAs are coloured in blue.

-SNPs in miRNA may lead to diseases

-miRNAs can have dual oncogenic and tumour suppressive roles in cancer depending on the cell type and pattern of gene expression.
+WS 2016/17 - lecture 22 Bioinformatics III Liu et al. Brief Bioinf.
+(2012) doi: 10.1093/bib/bbs075 SNPs in miRNA may lead to diseases miRNAs can have dual oncogenic and tumour suppressive roles in cancer depending on the cell type and pattern of gene expression.

-Approximately 50% of all annotated human miRNA genes are located in fragile sites or areas of the genome that are associated with cancer.

-E.g. Abelson et al. found that a mutation in the miR-189 binding site of SLITRK1 was associated with Tourette's syndrome.

-SNPs in miRNA genes are thought to affect function in one of three ways:
+Approximately 50% of all annotated human miRNA genes are located in fragile sites or areas of the genome that are associated with cancer. $\rightarrow$ Mutations in miRNAs or their binding sites may lead to diseases.
+E.g. Abelson et al. found that a mutation in the miR-189 binding site of the gene SLITRK1 was associated with Tourette's syndrome.
+SNPs in miRNA genes are thought to affect function in one of three ways: (1) by affecting the transcription of the primary miRNA transcript; (2) by affecting the processing of pri-miRNA or pre-miRNA processing; and (3) through effects on miRNA-mRNA interactions

-Bioinformatics III

-- (1) through the transcription of the primary transcript; - (2) through pri-miRNA and pre-miRNA processing; and - (3) through effects on miRNA-mRNA interactions